zhuochenbioinfo/HFI/README.md

 The motivation for designing this method was to assess the **changes in the absolute value of haplotype diversity** rather than the fold-change, and ignoring the number of base differences between haplotypes.

 **HFI** is based on two other haplotype-based estimates, namely ***hapDiv*** (haplotype diversity) and ***hapDist*** (haplotype distance).

-* Note: Due to security settings, the formula may not display properly on Microsoft Edge or IE(version 11 and above) browsers.
-If this happens, please open this page with another browser.

 ![image](https://latex.codecogs.com/gif.latex?hapDiv=\sum_{i=1}^{n}\sum_{j=i}^{n}x_{i}x_{j}d_{ij})